 Renata Di Gregorio joined the Good Morning Jacksonville team at First Coast News as a reporter in December 2019.
-In her first year in Jacksonville, Renata broke a story about an investigation into an odor plaguing the Murray Hill area in addition to becoming the face of First Coast Foodies.
+In her first year in Jacksonville, Renata became the face of First Coast Foodies and broke a story about an investigation into an odor plaguing the Murray Hill area, which won her a Florida Association of Broadcast Journalists Award.

-Before Huntsville, Renata reported in North Central West Virginia and got to shine a light on important issues in the state she grew up in.
+Before Huntsville, Renata reported in her home state of West Virginia.
 She graduated Magna Cum Laude from West Virginia University's Honors College with a Bachelor of Arts in broadcast journalism and a minor in Spanish.

-Renata is a textile artist, trains in Krav Maga, and has cared for her pet bird for 20 years.
+Renata is working on becoming fluent in Spanish, is a textile artist, trains in Krav Maga, and has cared for her pet bird for over 20 years.
 She is excited to continue to tell Jacksonville’s story.